Find Affordable College Courses

 Of the 19 students majoring in environmental engineering at Clemson, 53% are male and 47% are female.

-Read full report on Environmental Engineering at Clemson University
+Full Environmental Engineering at Clemson University Report

 A rank of #4 on this year’s list means North Carolina State University is a great place for environmental engineering students working on their master’s degree.
-Located in the large city of Raleigh, NC State is a public college with a very large student population.
+Located in the large city of Raleigh, NC State is a public school with a very large student population.

 About 33% of the students majoring in environmental engineering at the school are women while 67% are male.

 The in-demand master’s degree programs at University of South Florida - Main Campus helped the school earn the #5 place on this year’s ranking of the most popular environmental engineering schools in the Southeast Region .
-Located in the city of Tampa, USF Tampa is a public college with a fairly large student population.
+Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.

 Of the 13 students majoring in environmental engineering at USF Tampa, 38% are male and 62% are female.